 Church, supporting, encouraging, and helping one another.

 family.
+Leaders lead by example.
 Set the example of regular Church attendance, daily prayer and

 Institute daily family devotionals.
 Pray for your family.
 Pray with your